 Sink-kind

 SinkKind is the public enum that selects which built-in sink shape a SinkConfig should build.
-It is a direct alias to the internal config enum, so config builders, JSON parsers, and sink serialization helpers all use the same small set of variants.
+On the root src facade, it is re-exported from src/config_model, so config builders, JSON parsers, and sink serialization helpers all use the same small set of variants.

 Interface